Home work triggers demand jump for chips, laptops and network goods

 A South Korean trade ministry official told Reuters that cloud computing has boosted sales of server chips, “while an increase in telecommuting in the United States and China has also been a main driver of huge server demand.”

 In Japan, laptop maker Dynabook reported brisk demand which it partly attributed to companies encouraging teleworking.
-Rival NEC Corp said it has responded to demand with telework-friendly features such as more powerful embedded speakers.
+Rival NEC Corp (6701.T) said it has responded to demand with telework-friendly features such as more powerful embedded speakers.

-Australian electronics retailer JB Hifi Ltd also said it saw demand “acceleration” in recent weeks from both commercial and retail customers for “essential products they need to respond to and prepare” for the virus, such as devices that support remote working as well as home appliances.
+Australian electronics retailer JB Hifi Ltd (JBH.AX) also said it saw demand “acceleration” in recent weeks from both commercial and retail customers for “essential products they need to respond to and prepare” for the virus, such as devices that support remote working as well as home appliances.

-China is leading chip demand, analysts said, as cloud service providers such as Alibaba Group Holding Ltd, Tencent Holdings Ltd and Baidu Inc quickly responded to the government’s effort to contain the virus.
+China is leading chip demand, analysts said, as cloud service providers such as Alibaba Group Holding Ltd (BABA.N), Tencent Holdings Ltd (0700.HK) and Baidu Inc (BIDU.O) quickly responded to the government’s effort to contain the virus.

 “Cloud companies opened their platforms, allowing new and existing customers to use more resources for free to help maintain operations,” said analyst Yih Khai Wong at Canalys.